 Probably the most important thing to know before you get started with Lexedata is how to get help.
 This manual contains all available commands and describes their most common uses but it is not exhaustive as far as optional arguments and switches are concerned.
 It is highly recommended to first read the help of any new command you are thinking of using.
-You can access the help of any command by typing
+You can access the help of any command by typing python -m lexedata.package.command_name --help

-'''

-python -m lexedata.package.command_name --help

-'''

 The help explains how the command is used, what it does and lists all the positional and optional arguments, along with their default values, if any.
+You can export to file the output of many of the scripts in order to use it later.
+In order to output to file rather than the terminal, add > FILENAME after the command for reports, and 2> FILENAME for lists of errors and/or warnings.

-If you find the help confusing, or something is missing, do not hesitate to let us know by opening an issue on GitHub.
+If you find the help confusing, something is missing, or does not work as expected, do not hesitate to let us know by opening an issue on GitHub.